Beliavsky/Fortran-code-on-GitHub/README.md

 [cuda_demo](https://github.com/Panadestein/cuda_demo): minimal working example (MWE) demonstrating how to use CUDA with Fortran using the ISO_C_BINDING module, using gfortran and g++, by Ramón L. Panadés-Barrueta

+[Cython_ISO_Fortran_binding](https://github.com/sakamoti/Cython_ISO_Fortran_binding): code for using ISO_Fortran_binding.h from Cython, by Yuichiro Sakamoto.
+By using ISO_Fortran_binding.pxd, it is possible to call Fortran from Cython in the same way as one calls Fortran from C.

 [dopey](https://github.com/lanl/dopey): library for passing Fortran dope vectors to C++, from Los Alamos National Laboratory

 [dynload-julia](https://github.com/brocolis/dynload-julia): dynamically load Julia from Fortran, by brocolis